tash-g/ALB_repro/README.md

 # ALB_repro

-Companion to the failure rates manuscript
+# This is the companion repository to the failure rates manuscript.